-Cheese scones can be made quickly and easily as you can see in this traditional cheese scone recipe.
+Cheese scones can be made quickly and easily as you can see in this classic cheese scone recipe.
 Scones can be eaten hot but not straight from the oven, they will need to cook slightly or alternatively they are good served cold.
-Scones are also best eaten fresh, they will keep for a day or two in an airtight box, but once kept warm through before serving.
+They are also best eaten fresh but will keep for a day or two in an airtight box, though they will need a quick, warm through before serving.
 They also freeze very well.

 The success of the perfect scone depends on working as quickly and as lightly as possible, keeping all the ingredients as cool as possible and to make sure your scones are light, fluffy and well risen have a look at these simple tips to making the perfect scone.

 This recipe is for a cheese scone but these can quickly be changed to fruit, and or any other flavour you may want to add, (cherry, cranberry, lemon, orange and so on) check out the notes below or you can check out the Easy, Classic Scone Recipe

 Cook Time: 15 minutes